APA Citation Quick Guide

 When you refer to a source in your work, include an in-text citation.
 This means citing the authors’ last names and the publication year directly in the sentence where you use the information.

-After the main body of your work, include a reference list (also called a bibliography).
-In the reference list, cite all your references in full.
-This will help your readers retrieve the sources you use in your work.
+After the main body of your work, you must also include a reference page, where you cite all your sources in full.
+This not only helps your readers retrieve the sources used in your work, but is one step to ensuring you do not commit plagiarism.

 An in-text citation is a concise way to show the reader where the original idea came from and to give credit to the original author.